stevector-streaming/dtp/readme.md

-# Deploy Site to to Pantheon (GitHub Action)
+# Push Site to Pantheon (GitHub Action)

-This GitHub Action deploys a site to Pantheon as a step in your GitHub Action workflow.
-It is meant to be used within individual repositories that contain the code a single site.
+This GitHub Action pushes your site's code from GitHub to [the Pantheon `Dev` environment](https://docs.pantheon.io/pantheon-workflow) or [Multidev environment](https://docs.pantheon.io/guides/multidev).

-It is meant to be used in workflows that run upon pushes to Pull Requests and pushes to the `main` branch of a repository.
+It is designed to be used in GitHub Actions workflows that are triggered by Pull Requests and pushes to the `main` branch of your repository.

 When running workflow triggered by a pull request, this action will create a [Multidev environment](https://docs.pantheon.io/guides/multidev) and deploy code to it.